About This Chapter

 23. Jacobean Era Society, Fashion & Clothing

-In this lesson we will look at several aspects of one of the most interesting periods in the history of England: the Jacobean Era.
+In this lesson, we look at several aspects of a fascinating period in the history of England: the Jacobean Era.
 We will see how society was structured, what was fashionable then and how people dressed.
-It will surely be interesting!

 Earning College Credit